There is this unfortunate and misguided notion that relationships that begin over long distances do not stand a chance.

 There will always be three parties in every long-distance relationship.
 Technology plays a major role as it helps bridge the distance between you and your significant other.

-Imagine coming home to a video call after a long day of work.
+Imagine coming home to a video chat after a long day of work.
 She is there in front of her laptop with no makeup and sweats on.
 It is almost like they are there with you, and it is all because of technology.

 Some things are better said over an email

 There is something about emails that makes it so much easier to express exactly what we feel and think.
 Therefore, make sure to switch things up now and then, from calls and video chats to modern-day love letters.

 With this low-pressure setting, it is easier to open up, which also makes them worth considering as your primary mode of communication as you are starting to get to know each other.